richardedens/laravel-blade-to-twig-templates/README.md

 # laravel-blade-to-twig-templates
-This is a replacement of blade templates with twig templates and extra TWIG extensions to boost up production.
+This is a replacement of blade with twig templates and extra TWIG extensions to boost up production.

 # Installation instructions
 First install Authentication of laravel the proper way: